beijingsoftware/Dynamic-Form-Generator/README.md

 # Dynamic Form Generator

-This repository contains a Google Apps Script for dynamically creating Google Forms based on parameters such as a unique identifier, table name, and recipient email address.
-The script automates the process of form creation, submission handling, and data storage in Google Sheets.
+This repository contains a Google Apps Script for dynamically creating Google Forms based on Vault.gs data tables.
+The script automates the process of form creation, submission handling, and data storage using Vault.gs.

 ## Overview